15+ Best Tasting Insects to Try for a Protein-Packed Meal

 Bees are definitely edible, but best eaten dried rather than life if you’d like to avoid a sting!
 Bees are often extracted from hives as part of the honey removal process and are said to have a mildly sweet, slightly earthy bacon flavor when fried.

-Bees are usually eaten when still in their larval form; how crunchy they depend on the cooking process.
+Bees are usually eaten when still in their larval form; how crunchy they are depends on the cooking process.
 Bee grubs are high in fat and protein, and frying them will add to the fat content.
 Mature bees don’t taste as good as immature larvae.

 A fantastic insect to keep for animal and human food, the black soldier fly larvae is an excellent source of protein and iron.
 Often raised for animal feed, these sanitary grubs might be the next big thing in edible insects for humans, thanks to their many nutrients.